sovrin-foundation/SGF-v3/sbu/docs/gf_controlled/ledger_access_policies.md

 	1. Each Transaction includes a valid digital signature from the Transaction Author.
 	1. The Transaction is endorsed by an approved Transaction Endorser.
 	1. If the Transaction updates the state of a ledger-persisted data structure, it MUST be digitally signed by the same Transaction Author that recorded the previous state.

 ### 4. Public Write Access
-1. Public Write Access MUST enable a Transaction Author to submit a Transaction directly to the DIBE Consortium Ledger without requiring the signature of a Transaction Endorser.
-2. As soon as resources permit and relevant legal and policy questions are resolved, the DIBE Consortium Foundation MUST:
-	1. Draft a revision to this Controlled Document defining the policies to enable Public Write Access.
-	1. If necessary, draft a revision to the Transaction Author Agreement or any other relevant Controlled Documents implementing the changes necessary to support these policies.
-	1. Work with the DIBE Consortium Community to implement the changes to the DIBE Consortium Open Source Code necessary to implement these policies.
+1. Public Write Access is PROHIBITED.
+2. All ledger environments (Production, Development, Test) require Permissioned Write Access processing.

 ### 5. Public Read Access
 1. Stewards MUST provide public read access without cost for all Transactions on the DIBE Consortium Ledger unless marked by a Tombstone.
 2. Once Tombstone functionality has been:
 	3. implemented by the DIBE Consortium Community,
 	4. approved by the Technical Governance Board, and
 	5. approved by the DIBE Consortium Board of Trustees, a Steward MAY mark a Transaction as a Node-Specific Tombstone if:
 		1. Requested by the Transaction Author of a Transaction for a valid reason as specified by the Transaction Author Agreement.
 		1. Required of the Steward by a court order.